tushxr16/EE-208-Control-Engineering/README.md

 ## Code And Simulations

-We used MATLAB R2021b to code our matlab scripts and simulink to test our results.
+We used MATLAB R2021b to code our MATLAB scripts and Simulink to test our results.
 Few frequently used blocks were

 ```
 |